ansys/pyansys-dev-guide/doc/source/content_writing/content_how_tos/request_bot_review.rst

    The bot responds with this comment::

-    Okay, I will trigger a reviw of your PR.
+    Okay, I will trigger a review of your PR.

    Depending on how large your PR is, it may take a few minutes before comments from the bot begin to appear.
 If comments never appear, the bot service has